vsajja/rotowhale/README.md

 # mlb-player-rater

-The MLB Player rater is a simple front-end only project

-We load player ratings from a static JSON data file (data/player_ratings.json) and displays them using [datatables.net](https://datatables.net/).
+The MLB Player rater is a simple front-end only project that loads player ratings from a static JSON data file and displays them using [datatables.net](https://datatables.net/).
+The static JSON file containing the generated player ratings can be found under `data/player_ratings.json`.

-Datatables adds the ability to search, filter and export player ratings and automatically group players into tiers based on a positional calculated ~~Z-Score~~ V-Score.
+Datatables.net quickly adds the ability to search, filter, export and automatically group players ratings into tiers based on a calculated vScore for each position.
+A vScore is simply a zScore calculation, which allows us to compare players and their performance to date across different positions (C, 1B, 2B, etc).
+More on this later.

-The overall website is based on a free HTML5 Up template called [Massively](https://html5up.net/massively) to quickly get up and running.
+The overall website is also based on a free HTML5 Up template called [Massively](https://html5up.net/massively) to quickly get up and running.
 This way, it's mobile friendly and responsive without too much effort.

 ![2021 Player Rater](/images/player_rater_preview.png)